ICIJ/es-translator/README.md

 sudo apt install apertium-all-dev
 ```

-Create a Virtualenv and install Pip packages with Pipenv:
+Create a Virtualenv and install Pip packages with Poetry:

 ```
-sudo apt install pipenv
 make install
 ```